bhargavi6x8-jpg/exploratory-data-analysis-books/README.md

-\# CodeAlpha Web Scraping and Data Analysis Project

-\## Project Overview

-This project demonstrates web scraping, data cleaning, data analysis, and data visualization using Python.

-\## Technologies Used

-\- Python

-\- Requests

-\- BeautifulSoup

-\- Pandas

-\- Matplotlib

-\## Project Steps

-\### 1.
-Web Scraping

-Scraped book information from a website using Python and BeautifulSoup.

-Collected data includes:

-\- Book Title

-\- Price

-\- Availability

-\- Rating

-A total of 100 books were collected.

-\### 2.
-Data Cleaning

-The scraped data was cleaned using Pandas.

-The following tasks were performed:

-\- Removed unwanted symbols from prices

-\- Converted prices to numeric values

-\- Prepared the dataset for analysis

-\### 3.
-Data Analysis

-The cleaned dataset was analyzed to find:

-\- Average book price

-\- Minimum book price

-\- Maximum book price

-\- Rating distribution

-\- Most common rating

-\- Top 5 most expensive books

-\### 4.
-Data Visualization

-Charts were created using Matplotlib:

-\- Price Distribution

-\- Rating Distribution

-\## Project Files

-\- `scraper.py` - Web scraping script

-\- `books\_dataset.csv` - Raw scraped dataset

-\- `clean\_data.py` - Data cleaning script

-\- `cleaned\_books\_dataset.csv` - Cleaned dataset

-\- `analysis.py` - Data analysis script

-\- `visualize.py` - Data visualization script

-\- `price\_distribution.png` - Price distribution chart

-\- `rating\_distribution.png` - Rating distribution chart

-\## Conclusion

-This project demonstrates the complete data analysis workflow, from collecting data through web scraping to cleaning, analyzing, and visualizing the results.
+# CodeAlpha Task 2 – Exploratory Data Analysis (EDA)

+## 📌 Project Overview

+This project performs Exploratory Data Analysis (EDA) on a books dataset collected through web scraping.

+The analysis focuses on understanding the structure of the dataset, analyzing book prices and ratings, identifying patterns, and discovering useful insights.

+## 📂 Dataset

+The dataset contains information about 100 books, including:

+- Title
+- Price
+- Availability
+- Rating

+## 🔍 EDA Performed

+The following analyses were performed:

+- Dataset structure and shape analysis
+- Column and data type identification
+- Missing value detection
+- Price analysis
+- Minimum, maximum, and average price calculation
+- Book rating distribution analysis
+- Availability analysis
+- Identification of the most common rating
+- Identification of the top 5 most expensive books

+## 📊 Key Insights

+- The dataset contains **100 books** and **4 columns**.
+- There are **no missing values** in the dataset.
+- The average book price is approximately **£34.56**.
+- The minimum price is approximately **£10.16**.
+- The maximum price is approximately **£58.11**.
+- The most common rating is **One**.
+- All books in the dataset are currently listed as **In stock**.

+## 🛠️ Tools and Technologies

+- Python
+- Pandas
+- Matplotlib
+- Seaborn
+- Jupyter Notebook / Python

+## 📁 Project Files

+- `eda.py` – Python script used for Exploratory Data Analysis
+- `cleaned_books_dataset.csv` – Cleaned dataset
+- `price_distribution.png` – Price distribution visualization
+- `rating_distribution.png` – Rating distribution visualization

+## ✅ Conclusion

+The Exploratory Data Analysis helped identify the structure, quality, price patterns, rating distribution, and availability of books in the dataset.
+The insights obtained can be useful for further analysis and visualization.